playcanvas/developer.playcanvas.com/docs/user-manual/xr/optimizing-webxr.md

 ### Draw Calls and Batching

-Draw Calls - are operations when the engine provides necessary information to the GPU for rendering an object.
-The more objects you have in the scene - the more draw calls it will require to render each frame.
-To reduce the number of draw calls it is recommended to minimize the number of objects in the frame by culling, [static batching][5], and [instancing][6].
+Draw Calls are operations when the engine provides necessary information to the GPU for rendering an object.
+The more objects you have in the scene, the more draw calls it will require to render each frame.
+To reduce the number of draw calls it is recommended to minimize the number of objects in the frame by culling, [static batching][5] and [instancing][6].

 ### Runtime lightmap generation